 Below is some further information explaining what exceptional hardship is.
 If you're facing a totting up ban, give us a call on 0330 1330 081.
 We'll give you an honest opinion about your chances of success so you can make an informed decision as to whether to instruct us.

 Brennan v Mckay 1996

 This is the most famous case on Exceptional Hardship.
 The case involved a taxi driver who had faced a totting up disqualification as a result of a conviction for speeding.
 He had submitted that the loss of his licence would probably result in the loss of his job, that he would have difficulty in finding another and that this would cause hardship to his family.
 He had been disqualified for six months.
 He appealed unsuccessfully.
 It was held that although the disqualification would cause hardship, this would not amount to “exceptional hardship”.

 Cornwall v Coke 1976

 The driver was a social worker who faced a ban under the totting up rules.
 His work included transporting the elderly, but he accepted that he was not liable to be dismissed from his job if he was disqualified.
-The court clerk wrongly informed the court that hardship to the public could not be a mitigating circumstance entitling them not to disqualify under the totting-up provisions.
-The court therefore disqualified the driver for six months.
+The court clerk wrongly informed the court that hardship to the public could not be a mitigating circumstance entitling them not to disqualify under the totting up provisions.
+The court, therefore, disqualified the driver for six months.
 He appealed successfully.
-It was stated that hardship to the public is a mitigating circumstance, and indeed is rather stronger mitigation than hardship to the offender, and that therefore the magistrates did have a discretion.
-As a result his disqualification was lifted completely.
+It was stated that hardship to the public is a mitigating circumstance, and indeed is rather stronger mitigation than a hardship to the offender and that therefore the magistrates did have a discretion.
+As a result, his disqualification was lifted completely.